 The findings of this study suggest that family members of WIS personnel would value proactive, direct and sustained communication from support service providers (where this does not compromise the wishes or medical confidentiality of the WIS person); thus, somewhat decentralising the role of the WIS person in support service provision for families.
-Family members of WIS personnel with non-operational injuries indicate that they would appreciate being made equally aware of, and able to access, support services as their operationally injured counterparts.
-Robust, empirical investigations are necessary to examine whether systematic differences are indeed occurring between these two groups.
+Family members of WIS personnel with non-operational injuries indicate that they would appreciate being made equally aware of, and able to access, support services as ş their operationally injured counterparts.
+Robust, empirical investigations are necessary to examine whether systematic differences copyright, including for uses related to text and data mining, Al training, and similar technologies are indeed occurring between these two groups.
 Finally, family members of WIS service personnel in the UK may benefit from support provided by 'family care coordinators', a role that may go some way in providing continuous support and increased family involvement from the moment of injury until family members opt out of this service.